the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 - `riddle_view.py`

 {{< code-action "Try running the client.
-Make sure you have the riddle server running in a separate Terminal window." >}}
+Make sure you still have the riddle server running in a separate Terminal window." >}}

 ```shell
 python3 riddle_client.py